GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 could make me stronger but colder, or warmer but weaker, or yet some non dichotomous combination of everything.

-The higher level goal of finding a community, is that by surrounding myself with good people, I in turn am called upon to be good myself.
+**The higher level goal of finding a community, is that by surrounding myself with good people, I in turn am called upon to be good myself.**

 ### Professional Development and Recognition

 As mentioned many (perhaps too many) times in this map, I want to do good work.
 It's even better if I can be recognized by my peers that my work is good.
 It just gives me butterflies to have my work appreciated.
-I mean, this stuff is dreadfully obvious, unnecesary to say even.
+I mean, this stuff is dreadfully obvious, unnecessary to say even.
 The question here is how to balance personal satisfaction in my work, external evaluation of my work, and time investment taken to complete it.
-I value achievement, and in a work environment that short-circuits my brains rewarding logic, I could easily overwork or overprioritize achievement in my twenties.
+I value achievement, and in a work environment that short-circuits my brains rewarding logic, I could easily overwork or over-prioritize achievement in my twenties.
 It would be exceedingly easy for me to put my head down, work hard, and wake up 7 years down the road, even having made it "up" the technical ladder, but having made little to no progress on the other goals that I value.